 Their old dining table was placed next to the sliding doors, leaving the kitchen feeling congested.
 The space wasn’t maximized to its full potential!
 The dining table was 21 years old, an old college mainstay.
 Wobbly and tarnished, it wasn’t an inviting space to connect as a family.

 We wanted the kitchen to feel like a lively hub, while making it easy to navigate heading in and out of the house.
 Expanding the kitchen island was the perfect solution.
 By creating counter seating at the island, we opened up the dining nook, accommodating foot traffic around the kitchen.
 This extra breathing room creates a new sense of flow through the entire house!

 Now that we had a clear path out into the backyard, we upgraded the heavy sliding doors to bright french doors that let in so much more natural light!
 The work with the bright white counter, which instantly attracts the eyes, visually expanding the room!
 All that light allowed us to take the island’s color in a much moodier direction.

-The kitchen base gave us a new and promising canvas to work with.
-The client originally wanted to paint the kitchen island base a deep blue, and we tested all my favorite shades from Sherwin-Williams.
+The new island’s base gave us a promising canvas to work with.
+The client wanted a deep blue, and we tested all my favorite shades from Sherwin-Williams.
 It took us a whole month to decide!
 In the end, we decided on black paint with blue undertones: “SW Inkwell.”
-In my kitchen, this would be pitch black!
-But in this bright new kitchen, it looks like a moody blue.
+Keep in mind that darker colors really pop in brighter spaces.
+In my kitchen, this would look pitch black!
+But in this bright new kitchen, it’s a beautiful a moody blue.